rfpt-sfpt/education/_pages/about.md

 ---
 layout: page
-title: About Me
+title: About
 permalink: /about/
 ---

-This is a blog of the *RFPT* - an open-access french scientific journal for Photogrammetry and Remote sensing.
-For more information see [here](https://rfpt.sfpt.fr).
+This is a research blog of the *RFPT* - an open-access french scientific journal for Photogrammetry and Remote Sensing.
+For more information go to [our website](https://rfpt.sfpt.fr).

 The website is powered by *[fastpages](https://github.com/fastai/fastpages)*.